How to Apply for Life Insurance With a Risky Sport in

-A medical pre-screen is not just for any medical conditions you might have.
+A medical pre-screen is not just for any medical condition you might have.
 It also helps if you have a dangerous occupation or hazardous hobby also.
-A pre-screen is just an optional 5-minute form to complete if you have anything on your medical history or your lifestyle that can harm your rates.
+A pre-screen is just an optional 5-minute form to complete if you have anything in your medical history or lifestyle that can harm your rates.

 A medical pre-screen provides your agent with valuable information to help him choose the right company for you to apply with.
 He can also reasonably predict what will happen after submitting your application.
 Knowing more about what carrier to use will help you get the best rates.

-Combining a table rating increase and a flat extra is possible simultaneously.
+Combining table rating increases and flat extras is possible simultaneously.
 A typical example of this would be an individual with medical issues and a dangerous job or sport.

 All the best,

-If you believe you have a risky sport and are considering applying for life insurance, contact us today and let us help you with no cost or obligation.
-We are brokers and work for our clients, not for insurance companies.
+If you believe that you may be participating in a risky sport and are considering applying for life insurance, contact us today and let us help you with no cost or obligation.
 Our job is to help you get approved with the lowest rates possible.
 You can also set up a specific time to get all your questions answered.